vikadata/widget-cli/README.md

 ## `widget-cli init [TOKEN] [SPACEID]`

-create a widget project and register it in your space
+Create a widget project and register it in your space

 ```
 USAGE